-- Severe paratyphoid infection (as defined in section 9.9.2.). - Failure to clinically or bacteriologically cure a participant of paratyphoid infection (defined as persistent clinical symptoms or persistent bacteraemia within 14 days of effective antimicrobial treatment) - Progression to convalescent shedding of bacteria (defined as positive stool culture at least one week after completion of second course of antibiotics) - Progression to chronic carrier state (defined as positive stool culture at least one year following challenge) - Relapse of paratyphoid infection (defined as recurrence of confirmed paratyphoid infection following successful treatment)) - Transmission of S. Paratyphi A to a contact of a participant. - Aes requiring a physician visit or Emergency Department visit which, in the opinion of study staff, are related to the challenge with S. Paratyphi A - Pregnancy
+• Severe paratyphoid infection (as defined in section 9.11.2.).

+Failure to clinically or bacteriologically cure a participant of paratyphoid infection (defined as persistent clinical symptoms or persistent bacteraemia within 14 days of effective antimicrobial treatment)

+Progression to convalescent shedding of bacteria (defined as positive stool culture at least one week after completion of second course of antibiotics)

+Progression to chronic carrier state (defined as positive stool culture at least one year following challenge)

+Relapse of paratyphoid infection (defined as recurrence of confirmed paratyphoid infection following successful treatment))

-The possible adverse effects of S. Paratyphi A infection or the effect of some antibiotics on the outcome of pregnancy are unknown.^{73,74}.
-Therefore, pregnant women will be excluded by history and laboratory tests, and female participants will be specifically instructed to prevent conception during the vaccination and challenge periods of the study until completion of antibiotic therapy and clearance of paratyphoid infection is confirmed.
-Highly-sensitive pregnancy tests will be performed on female participants prior to each vaccination, challenge and antibiotic commencement.
+• Transmission of S. Paratyphi A to a contact of a participant.

+• AEs requiring a physician visit or Emergency Department visit which, in the opinion of study staff, are related to the challenge with S. Paratyphi A of pregnancy are unknown..
+Therefore, pregnant participants will be excluded by history and laboratory tests, and participants of childbearing potential will be specifically instructed to prevent conception during the vaccination and challenge periods of the study until completion of antibiotic therapy and clearance of paratyphoid infection is confirmed.
+Highly-sensitive pregnancy tests will be performed on participants of childbearing potential prior to each vaccination, challenge and antibiotic commencement.
 Should pregnancy occur, information about outcome of the pregnancy will be sought.